sullivg2/sullivg2.github.io/advisory.md

 ### [Ammeris](https://www.ammeris.com/)
-Born from a Canadian, clean-energy, and decentralized mindset, Ammeris has been founded by a group of entrepreneurs,technologists, and financiers that are passionate about sustainable solutions to interoperability and trust issues, determined to illuminate a path forward using blockchain and wider decentralized technologies.
+Born from a Canadian, clean-energy, and decentralized mindset, Ammeris has been founded by a group of entrepreneurs, technologists, and financiers that are passionate about sustainable solutions to interoperability and trust issues, determined to illuminate a path forward using blockchain and wider decentralized technologies.
 I am currently a technology advisor for Ammeris where I am